As Mira Jean Steinbrecher has long advocated, “Design Matters”

 Of course, a great many of other factors will influence the final design needs of your specific build, including access, view direction, geography, prevailing wind, purpose of the building, size and shape, roof design, location of utilities, solar utilization, and more.
 Choice of tree species and finish applications will also affect your design.
 But if one keeps in mind the principle ideas outlined above during their design phase, you will significantly increase your chances of building a log structure that can avoid rot, decay, and constant repair and maintenance, allowing it to thrive for years to come.

-For further reading, Allen Mackie’s book The Owner Built Log House is a valuable resource that’s well worth the time to read during the preliminary research and study phase of your project.
+For further reading, Allan Mackie’s book The Owner Built Log House is a valuable resource that’s well worth the time to read during the preliminary research and study phase of your project.
 In addition, be sure to check out Cascadian School of Log Building and Design’s other blog posts, or come learn directly from us during one of our hands-on log building courses.